 The warehouse control system is the Traffic Cop of the warehouse.
 It focuses on the movement of inventory from storage to various stations in the warehouse.

-The WCS is considered additive to the WMS system and will send inventory disposition signals back to the WMS for record keeping.
-These systems operate in real-time.
+The WCS is considered additive to the WMS and will send inventory disposition signals back to the WMS system for record keeping.
+This software operates in real time.

 The WES is a more recent term that combines full or partial components of both the WMS and the WCS.